japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreHandler.md

 Loaded store [storeId]
 ```

-NOTE: `getStateStore` is used when <<spark-sql-streaming-KeyToNumValuesStore.md#stateStore, KeyToNumValuesStore>> and <<spark-sql-streaming-KeyWithIndexToValueStore.md#stateStore, KeyWithIndexToValueStore>> state store handlers are created (for <<spark-sql-streaming-SymmetricHashJoinStateManager.md#, SymmetricHashJoinStateManager>>).
+`getStateStore` is used when [KeyToNumValuesStore](spark-sql-streaming-KeyToNumValuesStore.md#stateStore) and <<spark-sql-streaming-KeyWithIndexToValueStore.md#stateStore, KeyWithIndexToValueStore>> state store handlers are created (for [SymmetricHashJoinStateManager](SymmetricHashJoinStateManager.md)).

 === [[StateStoreType]] `StateStoreType` Contract (Sealed Trait)